ERM073/vpnbook-password/README.md

 # vpnbook-password
 Real-time VPNBook password.

+## ※This repository's technology relies on OCR, making it unstable.

 # Please press star on the repository when you use it!
 No license, but please press star on the repository to motivate my development!